clairemerot/physalia_adaptation_course/04_day4/02-CNVs/Readme.md

         73        852         20        319       8213
 ```

+To visualise the figure,  please download locally the whole folder **04_day4/02-CNVs/** (with scp for linux, Cuperduck for MACos and Filezila for Windows):

 ![img_dup_snps_brut1](05-readme_img/Figure1_dup_snp_brut.png)
 ![img_dup_snps_brut2](05-readme_img/Figure2_dup_snp_brut.png)

 Here, we can see that the default options are not quite fitting the expected patterns.
 Look at the numerous red points (duplicated SNPs), which are distributed within the singleton pattern (black cloud) for the plot MedRatio vs PropHet.
 In fact, each dataset is different, and defining SNPs categories require some adjustments to better fit with the expected pattern.
-So, we need to modify some options within the Rscript 03-0_snp_categorization.R.
+So, we need to modify some options within the Rscript 03.0-snp_categorization.R.
-To work with our own settings, we will copy the initial Rscript and then open it with Rstudio for modifications.
+To work with our own settings, we will copy the initial Rscript (cp command below) and then download it to modify on your local computer. (if you are happy to edit in the terminal, you can use nano or vim)

 ```
 cp 00-scripts/03.0-snp_categorization.R 00-scripts/03.1-snp_categorization_modif.R